Butterfly Pea (Clitoria ternatea) Extract 30 ml

 NO additives, colouring, added sugar, gluten, soy or GMOs.

-Keywords: Antioxidant and anti inflammatory, brain boost, improve eye sight, reproductive health, blood sugar levels, skin health, strengthen hair, Respiratory health, collagen, transformation
+Keywords: Antioxidant and anti inflammatory, brain boost, improve eye sight, reproductive health, blood sugar levels, skin health, strengthen hair, respiratory health, collagen, transformation

-Energetics: Neutral.
+Energetics: Neutral

 Dosage

-Intervention: 20 drops per day.
+- Intervention: 20 drops per day.

-Treatment: 20 drops, 3 times per day max.
+- Treatment: 20 drops, 3 times per day (max).

-Directions for use
+Directions for Use

-before meals.
 For long-term treatment, use 6 days out of 7.

 Mode of Action